appacademy/jump-start/part1/part1.md

   * Look at the 'man pages' for all of the commands in the reading and try out some of the different options. `ls` has a ton, for example.

+  * Run the last three commands you did, without typing them out.
+Use the up arrow and see what happens.

 ## IRB

 Readings link with examples (in case you get stuck or need help):